rhymbit/Minimal-Api-Modern-Practices-Example/README.md

 ### Features: -

 - Uses **MinimalApis** to create the endpoints.
+- Uses **MinimalApi Filters** to handle processing incoming requests before they make it to the endpoints
   - Uses **FluentValidation** to validate the request.
 - Uses **Mediator** not **MediaTr** to handle the request.
   _(Note: - **Mediator** is much faster than **MediaTr**)_
-- Uses api versioning.
+- Uses **Api Versioning**.
+- Contains: -
+  - Example of Implementing a **Middleware** in minimal apis.
-- Contains an example of using background services where the background service uses the scoped database service.
+  - Example of using **Background Services** where the background service uses the scoped database service.
 - Uses **Serilog** for logging.